hat20/Hackerrank30DaysOfCode/README.md

 # Hackerrank30DaysOfCode
-This repository keeps track of all the programs I did to complete Hackerrank 30 Days of Code Challenge Language Used - Python v3.0
+This repository keeps track of all the programs I did to complete Hackerrank 30 Days of Code Challenge.

+Language Used - Python v3.0

 Programs: